 Foldable & lightweight mobility aid

 A handy feature is that the frame folds down easily in just one click for convenient storage and transport.
 This adaptive equipment can be transported in a car, plane or train.
 With its aluminium frame and moulded plastic seat, the multifunctional chair is lightweight and corrosion-resistant.

 The chair comes as a flat-pack and is easy to assemble, without complicated instructions.
 It takes minimal time to get the multifunctional chair to become your convenient mobility solution at home!
 It can bear up to 100 kg.

 As Parkinson’s Disease advances, simple everyday tasks such as going to the bathroom can become difficult due to the typical Parkinson’s symptoms.
-Investing in a multifunctional chair might be a good idea if you are looking for a useful assistive device that helps you retain your mobility and independence when it comes to personal hygiene.
+Investing in a multifunctional shower chair, bedside commode chair & over toilet frame in one might be a good idea if you are looking for a useful assistive device that helps you retain your mobility and independence when it comes to personal hygiene.

-This convenient piece of medical equipment will assist you with toilet, shower, bath and bedside care: all with just one device.
+This convenient piece of mobility equipment will assist you with toilet, shower, bath and bedside care: all with just one device.

 Need help or advice